-This classic Donald Ross design (circa 1910) is the shortest course at Pinehurst at just 5,722 yards.
+This classic Donald Ross design (circa 1910) is the shortest course at Pinehurst at just 5,155 yards.
 But don’t let its modest distance fool you – this is a fun par 68 that was renovated this year to return many of Ross’s original design flourishes and characteristics throughout the classic layout.

 Tiny elevated greens – averaging just 4,500 square feet each – demand precision, the kind of delicate approaches that will surely come in handy as you gear up for No. 2.
-A combination of longer par-3s and shorter par-4s provide ample opportunities to polish your long and middle-iron play.
-Accuracy and distance control also come into play on a number of well-conceived doglegs.
+An interesting combination of par-3s and shorter par-4s provide ample opportunities to play aggressively in search of a low score.
+But beware – accuracy and distance control also come into play on a number of well-conceived doglegs.

 In April, Pinehurst No. 3 reopened after restoring much of Donald Ross’ spirit and vision.
 You may read more about the changes here.